HHS/meshrdf/README.md

     kill -s SIGTERM `cut -d= -f2 $VIRTUOSO_HOME/virtuoso/var/lib/virtuoso/db/virtuoso.lck`

-## Building the webui
+## Building the webui with Maven

 The webui depends on a parent pom.xml that contains local properties.
-This is to avoid too many changes in settings.xml for our CI/CD environment.
-Follow these instructions to build the webui:

-* Copy the `pom.xml.template` to `pom.xml` and make any local changes needed
+This is to avoid placing passwords in the clear into git.
+If you do a build with virtuoso running on the localhost, without changing the default dba password, and you have loaded the MeSH RDF data, the build should work.

+However, in a real world scenario, you should edit your local Maven configuration file, `$HOME/.m2/settings.xml`, to add a profile that overrides some properties.

-    - To run unit tests, you may need to override the following properties:
+* To run unit tests, you may need to override the following properties:
     - `virtuosoServerName`
     - `virtuosoUserName`
     - `virtuosoPassword`
-        - `updatesPath` - the path must be in a directory where the unit tests can write
-    - To deploy artifacts to a Maven repository, you may need to override the following properties:
+* To deploy artifacts to a Maven repository, you may need to override the following properties:
     - `release.repo.url`
     - `snapshot.repo.url`
     - Make sure the servers mentioned in `webui/pom.xml` appear in your local `settings.xml`

-* Build with maven
+Here's an example command-line with profile `meshrdf`:

-        mvn clean package
+    mvn -D meshrdf clean package

 ## Technical documentation on GitHub pages